TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_flash.md

 \note For HS-SE device, use default_sbl_emmc_linux_hs.cfg as the cfg file.
 \endcond
 \note For HS-FS device, use default_sbl_emmc_linux_hs_fs.cfg as the cfg file.

 - The flashing application and the eMMC bootloader needs to be specified in this file as

+        --flash-writer={path to flash application .tiimage}
+        --file={path to eMMC bootloader .tiimage} --operation=flash-emmc --flash-offset=0x0

+- The user application (`.appimage`) file needs to be specified in the configuration file as

+        --file={path to your application .appimage file} --operation=flash-emmc --flash-offset=0x800000

+\endcond
+\cond SOC_AM62DX

+#### Flash configuration file for flashing to eMMC

+- Create a flash configuration file, check the flash configuration file preset at below as reference

+        ${SDK_INSTALL_PATH}/tools/boot/sbl_prebuilt/{board}/default_sbl_emmc.cfg

+\note For HS-SE device, use default_sbl_emmc_hs.cfg as the cfg file.
+\note For HS-FS device, use default_sbl_emmc_hs_fs.cfg as the cfg file.

+- The flashing application and the eMMC bootloader needs to be specified in this file as